Last Updated on 01.12.2022

 For the extra wrapping at the top cut petals, fold the base of the paper flat and attach it with tape as well.
 Make the petals flat and then fold them in half one by one.
 While you’re doing this, make sure they’re secure, and once the last petal is in place, tape them all down.

 Finish by tying a ribbon around the top.
-You may also get creative and top it with some fresh berries or other fruit.
+You may also get creative and top it with fresh berries or other fruit.
 Then, for a burst of color, add a tag.

 Placing the candle in mason jars